Essential norms of pointwise multipliers in the non-algebraic setting: Some applications

 Now we are ready to present and also prove the main result of this section.

 \begin{theorem}[Essential norm of multipliers acting between abstract Ces{\` a}ro and Tandori sequence spaces] {\it Let $X$ and $Y$ be two rearrangement invariant sequence spaces with the Fatou property.
-Suppose that either the space $X$ is order continuous or the space $Y$ is reflexive.
-Further, suppose that $Y$ factorizes\footnote{More precisely, for two K{\" o}the spaces, say $E$ and $F$, both defined over the same complete and $\sigma$-finite measure space $(\Omega,\Sigma,\mu)$ by the {\it pointwise product space $E \odot F$} we understand a vector space $\{gh \colon g \in E \text{ and } h \in F\}$ equipped with the quasi-norm $\norm{f}_{E \odot F} \coloneqq \inf\{ \norm{g}_E\norm{h}_F \colon f = gh,\ g \in E,\ h \in F\}$.
-Now, we will say that $E$ {\it factorizes} though $F$ provided $E \odot M(E,F) = F$.
-For much more information about pointwise products and factorization we refer to \cite{CS14}, \cite{KLM14}, \cite{KLM19} and \cite{Sch10}.} though $X$, that is to say,
+Suppose that either the space $X$ is reflexive or the space $Y$ is separable.
+Further, suppose that either the space ${\bf E}(Y)$ factorizes though ${\bf E}(X)$, that is,